ECCC-MSC/open-data/docs/faq/readme_en.md

 ## Are lightning data available ?

+The lightning data currently available to the public free of charge are lightning flash density over Canada via [GeoMet-Weather geospatial web services](../msc-geomet/readme_en.md).
+We also offer [GeoTIFF data](../msc-data/lightning/readme_lightning-datamart_en.md) on the MSC open data server.

-Currently, only the [Canadian Lightning Danger Map](https://weather.gc.ca/lightning/) is available.
+[The Canadian Lightning Danger Map](https://weather.gc.ca/lightning/) is available.
 Please note that you must manually update the website.
 It does not update itself, unlike the radar image site.
-The data are not yet available as part of the open data offer, please watch our mailing lists [dd_info](https://lists.ec.gc.ca/cgi-bin/mailman/listinfo/dd_info) and [GeoMet-Info](http://lists.ec.gc.ca/cgi-bin/mailman/listinfo/geomet-info) for updates.

-In the meantime, if you are interested in purchasing real-time or archived lightning data from the Canadian Lightning Detection Network (CLDN), please contact our colleagues at ec.rcdf-cldn.ec@canada.ca .
+If you are interested in purchasing real-time or archived lightning data from the Canadian Lightning Detection Network (CLDN), please contact our colleagues at ec.rcdf-cldn.ec@canada.ca .
 There is a cost for private companies.
 The price depends on the area they need for the live data and the duration of the archived data.
 If the customer sends the CLDN their specifications, an estimate of the cost will be forwarded (request sent to Vaisala).

-## Can I have CSV minimum and maximum forecast temperature ?
+## Can I have JSON minimum and maximum forecast temperature ?

-To obtain extreme forecast temperature data in CSV format, you can consult either:
+To obtain minimum and maximum forecast temperature data in JSON format, you can consult either:

-* Forecast bulletins FMCN31 to FMCN38 (CSV format), based on the [Global Deterministic Prediction System (GDPS)](../msc-data/nwp_gdps/readme_gdps_en.md).
+* Forecast bulletins FMCN31 to FMCN38 (JSON format), based on the [Global Deterministic Prediction System (GDPS)](../msc-data/nwp_gdps/readme_gdps_en.md).
 The forecast at 00Z contains the maximum for the current day, the minimum and maximum for the second day, and the minimum for the third day.
 The forecast at 12Z contains the minima and maxima of day two and day three.

-* Forecast bulletins FMCN41 to FMCN48 (CSV format), based on the [Regional Deterministic Prediction System (RDPS)](../msc-data/nwp_rdps/readme_rdps_en.md).
+* Forecast bulletins FMCN41 to FMCN48 (JSON format), based on the [Regional Deterministic Prediction System (RDPS)](../msc-data/nwp_rdps/readme_rdps_en.md).
 The 12Z forecast contains the minima and maxima of day two and the minima of day three.
 The forecast based on data at 00Z contains the maximum of the current day and the minimum and maximum of day two.

-These bulletins are available on the MSC Datamart at the address: https://dd.weather.gc.ca/bulletins/alphanumeric/YYYYMMDD/FM/CWAO/
+These bulletins are available on the MSC Datamart at the address: [https://dd.weather.gc.ca/bulletins/alphanumeric/YYYYMMDD/FM/CWAO/](https://dd.weather.gc.ca/bulletins/alphanumeric/YYYYMMDD/FM/CWAO/) and on the GeoMet-OGC-API geospatial web services at the address: [https://api.weather.gc.ca/collections/bulletins-realtime/items?limit=10&startindex=0&sortby=-datetime&type=fm](https://api.weather.gc.ca/collections/bulletins-realtime/items?limit=10&startindex=0&sortby=-datetime&type=fm)

 ## Can I have rainfall amount data ?